-It was noted during Site Reconnaissance that exposed peat cuttings were visible alongside existing access tracks at locations across the Site.
+It was noted during the Site Reconnaissance that exposed peat was visible alongside existing access tracks.
 As noted in Section 4.2.4, this can impact the subsurface hydrology by redefining drainage paths (dewatering the acrotelm leading to desiccation), which could lead to a potential for increased peat instability.

-3.6 Superficial Geology and Soils
+3.6 Superficial Geology